StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 By default it is open at http://0.0.0.0:5000/

-Type the following for a list of available commandline arguments
+Type the following for a list of available commandline arguments.

 ```bash
 python app.py --help